Aisin: Sponsorship

 The company sponsors the SeaHorses Mikawa, the 5-time champions of the JBL Super League, and has sponsored Toyota Gazoo Racing Europe since 2012.

 NASCAR

-Aisin AW currently sponsors Austin Hill in the NASCAR Camping World Truck Series and Xfinity Series.
-Hill drives the #61 Toyota Supra and #16 Toyota Tundra for Hattori Racing Enterprises.
+Aisin AW previously sponsored Austin Hill in the NASCAR Camping World Truck Series and Xfinity Series.
+Hill drove the #61 Toyota Supra and #16 Toyota Tundra for Hattori Racing Enterprises.
 HRE's first win came at Atlanta Motor Speedway with Brett Moffitt, whose truck was also sponsored by Aisin, in 2018.
 HRE and Moffitt also won the CWTS championship that same year.
 Aisin AW also sponsored the team in the ARCA Menards Series.